Health Insurance • Supplemental Insurance Arizona • 2026

 Will cancer or critical illness plans pay more than once?

-Can I use any doctor or hospital?
+Can I use any doctor or hospital with a supplemental plan?

-Are wellness benefits included?
+Are wellness benefits included with supplemental coverage?